Dan and Farris Wilks: Farris Wilks

+Dan Wilks

+Dan Wilks is married, with six children, and lives in Cisco, Texas.

 Frac Tech

-In 2002 the brothers founded a hydraulic fracturing company called Frac Tech.
+In 2002, the brothers founded a hydraulic fracturing company called Frac Tech.
 In 2011 they sold their 70% interest in Frac Tech for $3.5 billion.

-Post Frac Tech business history
+Real estate holdings

-Idaho land purchase and restrictions
+Idaho

-As early as 2016 the Wilks Brothers began purchasing large quantities of land in Central Idaho, mainly in Ada, Boise, and Valley counties.
+As early as 2016 Dan and Farris Wilks began purchasing large quantities of land in Central Idaho, mainly in Ada, Boise, and Valley counties.
 They restricted access to the locals with gates, with anti-vehicle ditches, and with no-trespassing signs appearing soon after their acquisitions.
 They informed Valley County that they were terminating leases to roads and snowmobile trails, including a main road which was the only access to public lands.
 According to the United States Forest Service, some of the brothers' restrictions were illegal.
-The brothers' frequent refusal to allow hunting, snowmobiling, firewood cutting and transit frustrated locals.
-In 2017 a video emerged of an armed and uniformed DF Development security guard illegally expelling an outdoorsman from a public road, Forest Road 409 (Clear Creek Road), which runs through Wilks brothers land, on grounds of trespass.
+The brothers' restrictions on hunting, snowmobiling, firewood cutting and transit frustrated locals.
+In 2017 a video emerged of an armed and uniformed DF Development security guard expelling an outdoorsman from a public road, Forest Road 409 (Clear Creek Road), which runs through Dan and Farris Wilks' land, on grounds of trespass.
 According to the Valley County Roads Department superintendent, the DF Development guard was in the wrong, as both the road and a 33-foot easement on either side belong to the county, and as such are public land.

-As of 2019 the Wilks brothers' shell company, DF Development, owned approximately 75,000 acres of land across 306 parcels in Valley County.
-Overall the Wilks brothers own about 200,000 acres in Idaho.
+As of 2019, Dan and Farris Wilks' shell company, DF Development, owned approximately 75,000 acres of land across 306 parcels in Valley County.
+Overall, Dan and Farris Wilks' own about 200,000 acres in Idaho.

-As of 2018, many of the parcels of land owned by the Wilks Brothers have been listed for sale via Wilks Ranch Brokers, LLC.
-As of 2019, Wilks Ranch Brokers had listed 54,000 acres of Idaho land for sale.

-Montana land purchase and restrictions
+Montana

-In Montana, the Wilks brothers asked the Bureau of Land Management if they could swap a piece of their Duffee Hills ranch for a parcel of public land.
-This request was denied after local hunters objected on the grounds that the brothers had closed down an access road to the wild and scenic Missouri River.
+In Montana, Dan and Farris Wilks own approximately 341,000 acres across seven counties.
+Their largest acquisition is the N-Bar Ranch in Fergus County.

 Political activity

+According to ProPublica, writing in 2024, the brothers have funded a number of efforts in Texas directed at the Texas State Legislature, supporting "a network of think tanks, media organizations, political action committees and nonprofits that work in lock step to purge the Legislature of Republicans whose votes they can’t rely on."